 - Swimming, walking and bicycling

 There may be situations in which patients need more relief than what physical therapy can provide them.
-In these cases, Laser Spine Institute offers minimally invasive procedures that feature faster healing times§ compared to open spine surgery and are also safer and more effective alternatives.
-For a no-cost review* of your MRI, and to learn if you are a candidate for our procedures, contact Laser Spine Institute today.
+In these cases, Laser Spine Institute offers minimally invasive procedures that have shorter recovery periods compared to open spine surgery and are also safer and effective alternatives.^ For a free MRI review* and to learn if you are a candidate for our procedures, reach out to Laser Spine Institute today.